cunnie/brian.cunnie.com/resume/resume.md

-**Not currently looking**, but if I were, it would be for a four-day workweek software developer position in the San Francisco Bay Area, one accessible by public transportation, with pair programming and test driven development (TDD).
+**Not currently looking**, but if I were, it would be for a four-day workweek software developer position in the San Francisco Bay Area, one accessible by public transportation, with pair programming.

 ### Skills